Life is beautiful, pope tells fellow elderly

-"I feel younger after being here," the pope, 85, said as he was leaving a home run by the Roman Catholic Sant' Egidio Community in a Rome neighborhood near the Vatican.
+"I feel younger after being here," the pope, 85, said as he was leaving a home run by the Roman Catholic Sant' Egidio Community in a Rome neighbourhood near the Vatican.

 "In every age we have to know how to discover the presence of the blessings of the Lord and the riches that they contain," he told the residents.